TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 ### Connection types form

-Connection types form allow to specify Connection type resource(currently 2 resources are supported - Azure file share and Azure service bus) and connection details for the selected resource
+**Connection types** form allow to specify Connection type resource(currently 2 resources are supported - Azure file share and Azure service bus) and connection details for the selected resource

 ![Connection types](ConnectionTypesForm.png)

-Notes:

-1. Instead of storing Connection details in a D365FO table,a more secure solution is to create an **Azure Key Vault** and put all secrets into it(for example like [this](https://jatomas.com/en/2020/06/02/azure-key-vault-msdyn365fo-setup-certificates-passwords/)) and store a reference to this Key Vault in our new Connection table.
+For storing connection string there can be 2 options:

+- Enter the value in this form
+- Store the connection string value as a Secret in the **Azure Key Vault**.
+In this case user need to provide a reference to the standard Key Vault name (steps to setup it described in [this](https://jatomas.com/en/2020/06/02/azure-key-vault-msdyn365fo-setup-certificates-passwords/) post).

 ### Inbound message types form